 Ecobeds were designed primarily to cope with drought conditions by minimising water use.
 They have a water tank located beneath the soil which releases water as required by plants.
 As a consequence they have a self contained ecosystem isolated from the surrounding soil.
 Worm and microbial activity in these ecosystems need to be carefully nurtured to ensure the crops grown in them are healthy, productive and full of essential minerals, vitamins and other nutrients.

 With the assistance of a mulch of sugar cane straw, the Ecobed's soil is kept constantly moist providing an ideal habitat for worms and soil microbes.
 Their vitality and diversity is maintained by regularly incorporating generous quantities of high quality homemade compost into the soil.

-Seedlings are planted and seeds sown directly into this active layer of soil and the microbes readily attach themselves to the roots of young plants and begin to build mutualistic relationships with them (more about this in "Beneficial Microbes" below).
+Seedlings are planted and seeds sown directly into this active layer of soil and the microbes readily engage with the roots of young plants and begin to build mutualistic relationships with them (more about this in "Beneficial Microbes" below).